ibm-cloud-docs/log-analysis/adoption.md

 ## 3. Configure account settings for compliance
 {: #adoption_acc_settings}

-Across every industry, organizations require tighter controls and visibility into where their data is stored and processed.
+Across every industry, organizations require tight controls and visibility into where their data is stored and processed.

 **Indicate to {{site.data.keyword.IBM_notm}} your compliance requirements by enabling your {{site.data.keyword.cloud_notm}} account or {{site.data.keyword.cloud_notm}} Entreprise account as HIPAA or EU supported.**
 {: tip}